 Intel is another successful case for a good translation of a brand.
 In Chinese, “Ying Te Er” means “Heroic Special You”.
 There are no existing Chinese words as “英特尔”, but it gives the brand a foreign sense which Chinese consumers like.

 As the leader in China sportswear market, Nike also has a very good brand name in Chinese.
 Its literal translation is “endurance conquer” which exactly shows the culture of the brand and sends a positive message to the customers.

-“舒肤佳” is another example of perfect translation of a brand.
+“舒肤佳” is another example of a perfect translation of a brand.
 In Chinese, it means “comfort well”.
 Although it’s different from the meaning of its English name, “舒肤佳” attracts customers more because it’s more adapted to the understanding of Chinese people on the soap.

-Besides, its Chinese name sounds similar to the English one and this helps a lot with the brand recognition.
+Besides, its Chinese name sounds similar to the English one and this helps a lot with brand recognition.

 7. 家乐福 （Jia Le Fu）Carrefour

 Among all these 10 brands, Carrefour is the luckiest one because its Chinese name “家乐福” is even better than its French name.
 In French, Carrefour only means “crossroads”, but in Chinese, “家乐福” means “family joyful happy” which endows a very good meaning to the brand, and again it sounds the same as its French name.

-As a brand targeting on the middle-class market, “Avon” picks an elegant Chinese which is also easy to remember “雅芳”.
+As a brand targeting the middle-class market, “Avon” picks an elegant Chinese which is also easy to remember “雅芳”.
 It’s translated as “elegant fragrant” which is what Chinese cosmetics users are looking for.